On the circle, Gaussian Multiplicative Chaos and Beta Ensembles match exactly: Some useful estimates

 As a consequence, it suffices to prove the bound for $\square_{r,n}^{(A=1, \infty)}$ instead of $\omega_{r,n}$, which is already contained in Proposition \ref{proposition:boundBox}.

 Let us now consider $\rho_{r,n}$.
 We have

 We control each of the terms separately.
-We easily check that $E_1$, in function of $N$, is a $\P$-martingale.
+We easily check, using \eqref{eq:log_beta}, that $(E^{(N)}_1)_{N \geq n}$ is a $\P$-martingale.
 It is also a $\Q$-martingale, since $(|\alpha_j|)_{j \geq 0}$ has the same law under the two probability measures.
 Indeed, for any measurable function $F$ from $\R$ to $\R_+$, and any $j \geq 0$, we have

 the last equality coming from the fact that for $u = |\alpha_j Q_j| < 1$,